 How to apply: Applicants to the undergraduate program should consult with an advisor in the Academic Advising Center or speak with an undergraduate advisor in the EECE department.

-Graduate programs in Early Childhood Education (Birth-2nd Grades), Childhood Education (Grades 1-6), Literacy Teacher (Birth-6 Grade), Dual Childhood and Special Education (Grades 1-6), Extensions in Bi-lingual Education, and Post-Masters Certificates.
+Graduate programs in Early Childhood Education (Birth-2nd Grades), Childhood Education (Grades 1-6), Literacy Teacher (Birth-6 Grade), Dual Childhood and Special Education (Grades 1-6), Extensions in Early Childhood Education (Birth-2nd Grades), Childhood Education (Grades 1-6), Bilingual Education, and Post-Masters Certificates.
+New: Beginning Spring 2017, we offer two new Spring-semester only, 4-course Additional Certification programs in Early Childhood Education (Birth-2nd Grade) and Childhood Education (Grades 1-6) for applicants holding a masters degree and initial certification.
+See link in right hand column for more information.

 Several options leading to a Master of Science in Education (MSED) exist for applicants who already possess initial certification.
 These include a Master of Science in Education degree (MSED) in either Early Childhood Education (B-2) or Childhood Education (Grades 1-6).
 Students interested in pursuing a literacy certification can apply to the MS Literacy Teacher, B-6 program, leading to New York State professional certification in Literacy Education (Birth-6 Grade) and the degree of Master of Science in Education.
 A Master of Science in Elementary Education with Bilingual Extension and Dual Master of Science in Childhood and Special Education are also available.